kanikakasharma/learning-library/developer-library/converged-db-for-developers/eshop-application/eshop-application.md

     </copy>
     ````

-7. Execute the java command below to run the WLST script to create datasource connecting to PDB apppdb where the eShop data is stored
+7. Execute the java command below to run the WLST script to create datasource connecting to PDB apppdb where the eShop data is stored.

     ````
     <copy>